Emirati war crimes: Yemeni Civil War

-A report in October 2018 revealed that the UAE had hired American mercenaries to carry out an assassinations in 2015.
+A report in October 2018 revealed that the UAE had hired American mercenaries to carry out assassinations in 2015.
 The program targeted the Emirates’ political rivals in Yemen, majorly the member of Al-Islah.
 The first assassination operation took place in December 2015, involving the private US security firm, Spear Operations Group, and its chief operating officer, Isaac Gilmore.
-The company's founder Abraham Golan stated targeted assassination program was “sanctioned” by the Emirates.
+The company's founder, Abraham Golan, stated the targeted assassination program was “sanctioned” by the Emirates.
 Between 2015 and 2018, a total of 160 killings were conducted, of which only 23 had links to terrorism.
-The firm deployed same tactics for all killings, for which a distraction is caused by detonation of an improvised explosive device (IED) and then the targets are shot.
+The firm deployed the same tactics for all killings, in which a distraction is caused by the detonation of an improvised explosive device (IED), and then the targets are shot.
 The UAE, however, denied the reports claiming that it was behind the assassinations in southern Yemen.

 An investigation by the CNN in February 2019 revealed that the UAE and Saudi-led coalition were transferring the US-made weapons to al-Qaeda, Salafi militants and other fighters in Yemen.
-The US Defense Department said it didn't authorized the Emirates and Saudi to re-transfer any equipment to the fighters in Yemen.
+The US Defense Department said it didn't authorize the Emirates and Saudi Arabia to re-transfer any equipment to the fighters in Yemen.
 The US was amongst the biggest arms suppliers to the Emirates and Saudi.
 Consequently, American weaponry was a crucial support for the coalition to continue the war, which led to deaths of tens of thousands people, including children.
 The UN Panel of Experts on Yemen also claimed that the foreign weapons purchased by the UAE were being misused and were contributing to the violation of international laws, including the criminalizing of elements of the war.

 Socotra

-On 30 April 2018, the United Arab Emirates (UAE) deployed more than a hundred troops with artillery and armored vehicles to the Yemeni archipelago of Socotra in the Guardafui Channel without prior coordination with the Yemeni government, causing the relations of the two countries to deteriorate.
-The initial deployment consisted of UAE military aircraft carrying more than fifty UAE soldiers and two armored vehicles, followed by two more aircraft carrying more soldiers, tanks and other armored vehicles.
+On 30 April 2018, the United Arab Emirates (UAE) deployed more than a hundred troops with artillery and armored vehicles to the Yemeni archipelago of Socotra in the Guardafui Channel without prior coordination with the Yemeni government, causing relations between the two countries to deteriorate.
+The initial deployment consisted of UAE military aircraft carrying more than fifty UAE soldiers and two armored vehicles, followed by two more aircraft carrying more soldiers, tanks, and other armored vehicles.
 Al Jazeera reported that shortly after landing, UAE forces dismissed Yemeni soldiers stationed at administrative installations such as Socotra Airport and seaports until further notice, and the flag of the United Arab Emirates was raised above at official government buildings in Hadibu.
 On 14 May an agreement was reached between the UAE and Yemen which saw Yemen regain administrative control and Saudi Arabian troops also being deployed to the island.